romana/vpc-router/PLUGINS.md

 a very basic and simple API, which is defined by the `MonitorPlugin` class.

 The plugin class' name should be the name of the plugin, capitalized.
-Therefore, the 'icmpecho' plugin provides the `Icmpecho` class.
+Therefore, the 'icmpecho' plugin provides the `Icmpecho` class, the 'tcp' plugin provides the `Tcp` class, and so on.

+If you wish to study an example in order to start work on your own plugin, we would recommend you have a look at the 'tcp' plugin, which is the simplest of the three.